awsdocs/amazon-comprehend-medical-developer-guide/docs-source/textanalysis-phi.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/comprehend-medical/latest/dev/images/patient.png)

-When using the operation, the response appears like this\.
-When you use the operation, Amazon Comprehend Medical creates a file in the output location with this structure\.
+When using the **DetectPHI** operation, the response appears like this\.
+When you use the **StartPHIDetectionJob** operation, Amazon Comprehend Medical creates a file in the output location with this structure\.

 ```
 {